Oedipus (Dryden play)

 Title page of Oedipus: A Tragedy (1679).

-The heroic drama Oedipus: A Tragedy, is an adaption of Sophocles' Oedipus Rex, written by John Dryden and Nathaniel Lee.
+The heroic drama Oedipus: A Tragedy, is an adaptation of Sophocles' Oedipus Rex, written by John Dryden and Nathaniel Lee.
 After being licensed in 1678 and published in 1679, it became a huge success on stage during the Restoration period.

-Career and reputation of Oedipus, a Tragedy
+Career and reputation

 Oedipus, a Tragedy may today have an unintended comic effect, given the bloodthirsty ending of the drama.
 In past centuries, however, there was a wide range of views, ranging from enthusiasm to condemnation.

 "Celebratur Oedipus…" In 1700, the journal "Acta Eruditorum", published in Leipzig, celebrated Dryden and Lee's adaptation of Oedipus.
 Along with All for Love, Oedipus, a Tragedy was regarded as the climax of Dryden's dramatic work.
 Charles Gildon, however, who revised many of Gerard Langbaine's articles in the manual on English Drama An Account of the English Dramatick Poets, harshly criticised Oedipus, a Tragedy, saying:

 The most understanding Judges wish they [i.e. Dryden/Lee] had followed Sophocles yet closer, it had then been the best of our Modern Plays, as 'tis of the Ancients: but as it is, they have destroyed the Character of Oedipus…

 It remains uncertain which parts of this play were written by Dryden and by Lee.
 According to The London Stage, Dryden wrote the first two acts, Lee the last three.
 In his introduction to Oedipus, a Tragedy of 1808, Walter Scott says that the first and the third acts were wholly written by Dryden, maintaining a decided superiority over the rest of the piece.
 Since there are "many excellent passages through Lee's scenes" and "the tragedy has the appearance of general consistence and uniformity", Scott supposes that the whole play was corrected by Dryden afterwards.

 Oedipus, a Tragedy was licensed on 3 January 1678 by Roger L'Estrange and published in 1679 by R. Bentley and M. Magnes in Russel Street in Covent Garden.
 Bentley and Magnes were already Lee's publishers.
 Financial considerations were probably the motivation for Dryden's decision to change publishers at this time, ending his long association with Henry Herringman, which dated back to the days before the Restoration.
 Bentley and Magnes also printed The Kind Keeper, though Dryden complained that they had done so in his absence and without his supervision.
 With his next play, Troilus and Cressida, he began an association with Jacob Tonson that would last the rest of his life.

 It remains uncertain when exactly the tragedy was performed on stage for the first time; but it may have been the first new play of the season: The Prologue refers to it as "the first Play bury´d since the Wollen Act," the Act going into effect on 1 Aug 1678.